RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 - You complete all the requirements for a base grade *except* Class Preps, *or*
 - You earn 50% or lower on the final exam.

+(If both of these happen, your grade is not necessarily lowered any further.)

 Note: Significant deficiencies in Class Prep submissions may warrant a further reduction in your grade.

 *Exceptions:* GVSU does not award grades of A+ or D-.